eniklas/gamatrix/README.md

 $ ./gamatrix-gog.py
 ```

 Python 3.7+ is recommended.
-It may work with earlier versions, but this has not been tested.
+Dictionaries are assumed to be ordered, which is a 3.7+ feature.

 ### Server mode